 How to Get the Best Deal on a New Car

-If you search across the country and are willing to travel far, you can get amazing deals on new cars.
-Unfortunately, the best price isn’t always the best deal.
+If you search across the country and are willing to travel, you can find new cars for amazing prices.
+But the best price isn’t always the best deal.

 A few months ago, my wife and I realized we wanted a larger car for our growing family.
-While our seven- and 10-year-old cars drove just fine, they weren’t as big as we’d like for our 12-hour road trips to visit the in-laws.
-In the end, we decided to purchase a brand new 2018 Honda Odyssey minivan that had been on the market for just a couple of months.
+While our 7- and 10-year-old cars drove just fine, they weren’t as big as we’d like for our 12-hour road trips to visit the in-laws.
+In the end, we decided to purchase a brand-new 2018 Honda Odyssey minivan that had been on the market for just a couple of months.

 Most cars have similar enthusiast forums that you can use to find the pricing on the new car you want.
-Simply do a Google search for your particular model.
+Simply do a Google or Edmunds search for your particular model.

 After reading through the responses, I had a good idea of what I should pay.
 Now I just had to find a dealership willing to sell me a car for the right price.